Social Work Graduate Programs | MSW

 Our Master of Social Work program's approach is family-centered, community-based, and grounded in partnerships with community providers.
 You will be prepared to practice with individuals, families, groups, organizations, and communities through direct practice, policy, and research.
 We also offer specialized Graduate Certificates that can be combined with our MSW program or taken as a standalone to deepen your knowledge and improve your effectiveness in your current position.

 Master of Social Work Program Overview

 Wheelock's Master of Social Work (MSW) program is a 60-credit course of study.
 Students study in five core areas: human behavior and the social environment; social work practice; social policy; social research; and field practicum experiences.
-We offer several full- and part-time programs to fit your learning needs.
+We offer several full- and extended-time programs to fit your learning needs.
 (See the full list of program options.)